Last Updated on December 18, 2025 by Black Sunshine Media

 Solomon Burke – Rock ‘N’ Soul (1964)

 The Solomon Burke album is sort of a “cool, obscure” selection, and something the serious audiophile would have in his collection, but for the everyman, forget it.
-Sure, it’s a fun record and you might even wind up liking it.
+Sure, it’s a fun record, and you might even like it.

 Stan Getz & Joao Gilberto – Getz/Gilberto (1964)

-We’re in for a Fukushima-scale meltdown with all these fucking Latin jazz/samba bullshit entries, I’m just warning you.
+We’re in for a Fukushima-scale meltdown with all these fucking Latin jazz/samba bullshit entries.
 With Getz/Gilberto, we have officially reached my capacity for “Girl From Ipanema” bossa nova music, and I’m washing my hands of this Stan Getz character.
 Furthermore, Coltrane just destroyed what was left of saxophone music.
-Put it this way, no Stan Getz: no Kenny G.
+Put it this way, without Stan Getz, we don’t get Kenny G.

 The Rolling Stones – The Rolling Stones (1964)

-This is bound to rankle some feathers, but you don’t need to start listening to the Stones’ albums until they started writing their own jams, which didn’t happen until 1966’s Aftermath.
+You don’t need to hear the Stones’ albums until they started writing their jams, which didn’t happen until 1966’s Aftermath.

 1965–1966